Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Seahawks stats and trends

-- Seattle is 4-1 against the spread and 4-1 overall in games when it puts up more than 26.9 points.
+- Seattle is 4-1 against the spread and 4-1 overall this season when the team puts up more than 26.9 points.

-- When Seattle churns out over 379.0 yards, the team is 1-2 against the spread and 1-2 overall.
+- Seattle is 1-2 against the spread and 1-2 overall when the team piles up over 379.0 yards.

 - The Seahawks have 10 giveaways this season, while the Texans have 21 takeaways.